 Hackers Are Sophisticated

+Worried about your WordPress security?
+We've got you.
 We live in a digital and technology-based world.
 Hackers are not going anywhere and no website is totally safe.
 Even the most secure and encrypted websites on the planet (think FBI) are potential targets.

 WordPress is as secure as any other platform.
 It’s "open-source," which means it has been well-documented.
 This is good and bad.
-It does mean that hackers are aware of any vulnerabilities with WordPress.
+It does mean that hackers are aware of any security vulnerabilities with WordPress.
 However, it also means that the platform is regularly maintained and updated to protect against the latest threats.

-There are thousands of plugins and themes available from developers, and they updated regularly to prevent security breaches.
+There are thousands of plugins and themes available from developers, and they are updated regularly to prevent security breaches.
 This means WordPress is just as secure as any other open-source platform, like Joomla, Magento, and Drupal.

 WordPress Plugin & Core Updates